pingcap/docs-dm/en/faq.md

 This is a known bug in DM, which is fixed in DM v2.0.2.
 The bug is triggered when the following two conditions are fully met at the same time:

 1. Parameters `enable-relay` and `enable-gtid` are set to `true` in the source configuration file.
-2. The upstream database is a **MySQL secondary database** and if you execute the command `show binlog events in '<newest-binlog>' limit 2` to query the `previous_gtids` of the database, the result is inconsecutive, such as the following example:
+2. The upstream database is a **MySQL secondary database**.
+If you execute the command `show binlog events in '<newest-binlog>' limit 2` to query the `previous_gtids` of the database, the result is inconsecutive, such as the following example:

 ```
 mysql> show binlog events in 'mysql-bin.000005' limit 2;